 Automatic translation based on different components can be way to synchronize the translations across components.
 You can either trigger it manually (see Automatic translation) or make it run automatically on repository update using addon (see Automatic translation).

 2.11 Licensing translations

-Weblate allows you to specify which license translations are contributed under.
-This is especially important to do if the translations are open to the public in order stipulate what they can be used for.
+You can specify which license translations are contributed under.
+This is especially important to do if translations are open to the public, to stipulate what they can be used for.